Praxxian/lava-flow/README.md

   - Embeds
   - Footnotes
   - Highlighting
-  - Resizing images
   - Obsidian URI links: you should not need these anyway since you would not want to link from the Foundry server's file system.
-Us normal `[[Links]]`.
+Use normal `[[Links]]`.
   - Math using Mathjax.
   - Tasks are formatted as lists with `[x]` instead of checkboxes.
 Still readable, but not as clean.